jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-He makes a class to compute each type of play.
+He makes a class to compute the cost for type of play.
 Here's the one for Tragedy.

 :::